Pjmcnally/ahk/README.md

-# ahk_playground
+# ahk
-A place for me to keep my experimental AutoHotkey stuff.
+A place for me to keep my general AutoHotkey stuff.